eduzz/houston-mobile/packages/icons/README.md

 ## Icons

-* Please check at the [documentation](https://eduzz.github.io/houston/icons/list) to see all the available icons.
+* Please check the [documentation](https://eduzz.github.io/houston/icons/list) to see all the available icons.

 ## License